 Some other associated diseases and possible complications

-The risk of developing certain other conditions is higher than average in people with rheumatoid arthritis (RA).
+The risk of developing certain other conditions is higher than average in people with RA.
 These include:

 - Cardiovascular disease (such as angina, heart attack and stroke).